Diploma: Australia

 The Diploma, Advanced Diploma and Graduate Diploma are all forms of Degrees, with a Diploma (Level five) qualification, being the entry level for Higher Education.

 The "Vocational Graduate Diploma" was a short lived AQF qualification equivalent to the "Graduate Diploma", intended to be delivered exclusively in the VET sector.
 On 1 January 2015, all such qualifications being offered lost the word "Vocational" from their title.

 Canada

-In Ontario, Canada, diplomas are two and three year academic post-secondary programmes taught by colleges and institutes of applied studies, arts, and technology.
-Two year programmes are referred to as college diplomas, while three year programmes are called Ontario College Advanced Diplomas.
-Baccalaureate degrees in Ontario are commonly a year longer than an Advanced Diploma and are offered by both colleges and universities.
+In Ontario, Canada, diplomas are two- and three-year academic post-secondary programmes taught by colleges and institutes of applied studies, arts, and technology.
+Two-year programmes are referred to as college diplomas, while three-year programmes are called Ontario College Advanced Diplomas.
+Baccalaureate degrees in Ontario are typically one year longer than an Advanced Diploma and are offered by both colleges and universities.

-The Canadian school system uses credits to calculate the value of a course load towards a diploma.
-To graduate and earn a diploma, the school decides how many credits each course contributes towards the diploma.
-For example, one college course delivered over 14 weeks of a semester counts for 3 credits towards the 60 credits for a complete 2-year program.
+The Canadian school system uses credits to measure the value of a course towards a diploma.
+To graduate and earn a diploma, the school decides how many credits each course contributes to the overall program requirement.
+For example, a college course delivered over a 14-week semester typically counts for 3 credits towards the 60 credits required for a complete two-year program.